vojtechkral/bard/doc/book/templates.md

 ### Upgrading

-The built-in templates occasionally change in order to improve, add features or fix bugs.
+The built-in templates occasionally change in order to improve, add features, or fix bugs.
 Custom templates are, however, not upgraded and there isn't a feasible way to automatically apply improvements to them.
 The templates are fairly monolithic units.